 The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

-If you’ve spent 20+ hours and you still don’t have a simple one-page site that explains what you sell and collects leads, stop iterating.
+If you've spent 20+ hours and still don't have a simple one-page site that explains what you sell and collects leads, stop.
 Cut scope or get help.
+More time in the editor won't fix it.

-Most comparisons focus on templates, features, and pricing.
-That’s not what burns months.
+Most comparisons spend a lot of time on templates, feature lists, and monthly pricing.
+That's not what burns months.

-What burns months is the work around the builder:
+What burns months is everything the builder can't do for you:

 - Writing copy that makes sense to strangers